-Member’s contributions x rate for valuing member contributions (see Table of factors)
+Member’s contributions x rate for valuing member contributions (see the Tables of Factors booklet)

 Please note that the calculation relating to the pre 6 April 2006 and post 5 April 2006 contributions needs to be done separately to identify the relevant splits.
 However, the factor to be used in the calculation for each element is the same.

 Secondly, the balance of the transfer value is divided by the rate for valuing the excess pension (see the Tables of Factors booklet) to determine the additional pension secured by the transfer in and payable from normal pension date.

 Once again, it should be noted that the balance of pension for the pre 6 April 2006 and post 5 April 2006 elements needs to be calculated separately, although this time using different factors.
 As with the transfer out calculation, the post 5 April 1997 element must be calculated and shown separately.

 5. How are transfers in to contracted-out schemes handled?

 Contracted-out cases are again a little more complicated!
 In order to calculate the balance of the transfer value available to purchase a pension in excess of the Guaranteed Minimum Pension (GMP) for the XYZ Pension and Life Assurance Scheme, both the cost of the return of contributions on death and the cost of buying the GMP benefits need to be deducted.